Background and activities

 - (2019) Atomistic simulations of early stage clusters in Al-Mg alloys.
 Acta Materialia. vol. 166.

 - (2018) First Experimental Results on Damage Limits of Superconducting Accelerator Magnet Components Due to Instantaneous Beam Impact.
-IEEE transactions on applied superconductivity. vol. 28 (4).
+IEEE Transactions on Applied Superconductivity (TAS). vol. 28 (4).

 - (2018) High-resolution coherent x-ray diffraction imaging of metal-coated polymer microspheres.
 Optical Society of America.
-Journal A: Optics, Image Science, and Vision. vol. 35 (1).
+Journal A: Optics, Image Science, and Vision (JOSA A). vol. 35 (1).